 Finally, it was the day to depart North Fork; Lucas on Razor,

 leading one pack horse and Mark on BlueBoy leading the other;

 stood in front of the hotel.
-Micah, Nils, and Lou were there to see them
+Micah, Nils, and Lou were there to

-said in turn.
+anything!” they each said in turn.

 Lucas could see that Lou wanted to say more, but in the company

 of others she only closed her eyes and nodded in an effort to

 keep her emotions under control.